Medical expert of the article

 Cough with stomatitis

-Cough with stomatitis is not a clinical typical manifestation of the disease and can not be considered a specific symptom.
+Cough with stomatitis is not a typical clinical manifestation of the disease and cannot be considered a specific symptom.

 Stomatitis on the gum